 What is CBD Isolate?

-As the name suggests, this is isolated CBD, usually around 99.99% pure.
+As the name suggests, this is isolated CBD, usually around 99% pure from other plant's compounds.
 All other cannabinoids and terpenes are ignored during the extraction process.
 CBD isolate in the UK is very popular, mainly because it can be combined with terpenes and other cannabinoids later on, such as terpene infused e-liquid, creams, and oils.
-When consuming this by itself, the CBD isolate effects are somewhat limited, mainly because the cannabinoid favours the assistance of other cannabinoids and terpenes to create the impact within our bodies.

-Patch Adams CBD products contain all types of CBD extracts which means that your body will gladly accept all the benefits of CBD.
+PATCH ADAM CBD products contain all types of CBD.
 Multivitamin Oil Drops and CBD gummies contain a full-spectrum CBD and retain all the beneficial properties of the plant.
 It contains less than the UK legal limit of THC, so you can be sure that your experience will be as best as possible.

 Contact us, We are always glad to help you and give advice on your questions!